 Now, a little more about my thoughts regarding this machine.

 I’m not in love with my automatic needle threader and find it takes patience to learn.
-It’s a nice option to have, though.
+It’s an excellent option to have, though.

 What is a Quick-Set Bobbin?